 He was assigned to the Special Counsel investigation once it began.
 He returned to the FBI in late February 2018 “shortly after the OIG provided the Special Counsel with some of the instant messages,” said the IG report.

-You can read the IG’s report in full here.
+You can read the IG’s report on the Clinton email investigation in full here.